Article in Mobile App Development, General, Startup categories.

 Crowdfunding

-As technology has evolved, crowdfunding has become a popular method of funding that sometimes has exponential positive results.
-Crowdfunding is a form of fundraising through collaborative efforts via the web, but it can look different depending on what route you choose to take.
+As technology has evolved, crowdfunding has become popular as it occasionally has exponential positive results.
+Crowdfunding is fundraising through collaborative efforts via the web, but it looks different depending on which route you choose.
 The three main types of crowdfunding are donation-based, reward-based, and investment funding.

-Donation-based funding is pretty cut and dry.
-Sites like GoFundMe allow users to raise money to solve personal issues that have come to surface.
-Whether it’s relief for natural disasters, cancer treatments, a house fire, etc. - it’s a collaborative effort to raise funds that takes place online.
-The basic premise of donation-based funding is that it’s a campaign in which donors don’t expect a reward or benefits in return for their contribution.
+Donation-based funding is pretty cut-and-dry.
+Sites like GoFundMe allow users to raise money to solve personal issues, like relief for natural disasters, cancer treatments, a house fire, etc. It’s a collaborative effort to raise funds that takes place online.
+The basic premise of donation-based funding is that it’s a campaign in which donors don’t expect a reward, or benefits in return for their contribution.

 The third type of crowdfunding is investment (or equity) funding.
 In investment funding, entrepreneurs raise money through the sale of securities (shares, debt, revenue share, etc.) of their company.
-Sounds kinda like venture capital funding, right?
-A little bit, except in investment funding, the entrepreneur raising the capital has total control of what they can sell, how much they offer, and other terms of the agreement.
+Sounds like venture capital funding, right?
+The difference is, in investment funding, the entrepreneur raising the capital has total control of what they can sell, how much they offer, and other terms of the agreement.
 The investors’ job is fairly simple: invest and gain ROI.

 App Contests